 Remember to check www.colts.com/community for more details.

-Thank you to every fan that made a donation this past year at one of our gameday collections.
-The 2014 gameday collections were all overwhelmingly successful thanks to the tremendous generosity of all our fans.
-Toys, books, food and clothing items poured in by the thousands in support of many local businesses and non-profits.
+Thank you to every fan that made a donation this past year at one of our Gameday Collections.
+The 2015 Gameday Collections were all overwhelmingly successful thanks to the tremendous generosity of our fans.
+Toys, books, food and clothing items poured in by the thousands in support of many local non-profits.
 Thank you to all who donated!